Management and Information Technology (MSc) 2017 entry

 The dissertation typically comprises: a review of related work; the extension of existing or the development of new ideas; the development of a software system or skilled use of one or more applications; a critical analysis and evaluation of the project outputs.
 Students are required to give a presentation of their work in addition to the written dissertation.

-Each project is supervised by one or two members of staff, typically through regular meetings and review of software and dissertation drafts.
+Each project is supervised by one or two members of staff in the School of Computer Science, typically through regular meetings and review of software and dissertation drafts.

 If students choose not to complete the dissertation requirement for the MSc, there are exit awards available that allow suitably qualified candidates to receive a Postgraduate Diploma.
 By choosing an exit award, you will finish your degree at the end of the second semester of study and receive a PGDip instead of a MSc.